What Puanga and Matariki mean to Whanganui

 Pūtara (also known as Betelgeuse) can be seen as the bright star directly below Orion's belt.

-"Seeing Matariki was like a cut-off point for food gathering, and then you were into your three months of winter," Rewiti said.
+"Seeing Matariki was like a cut-off point for food gathering, and then you were into your three months of winter," Reweti said.

-She said most people across the country would celebrate in the same way.
+Most people across the country would celebrate in the same way, she said.

 "First of all you spot Matariki, then you know the new year will be beginning.